PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 <img src="./images/media/image6.png"  style="width:40%" />

-Once you have created the Lakehouse, you will notice a message indicating a SQL Endpoint is being created.
+Once you have created the lakehouse, you will notice a message indicating a SQL Endpoint is being created.

 <img src="./images/media/image7.png" style="width:90%"  />